• Home

 Keep the origination fee in mind when calculating the amount of money you want.
 The origination fee could result in receiving less than you need.

-Slash your loan costs
+How to lower your personal loan costs

 Beyond steering clear of lenders that levy avoidable charges like origination and application fees, there are steps you can take to lower the price of borrowing money with a personal loan.
 That’s particularly true if you have a bit of lead time before you need the funds.

-Boost your credit score
+Work on improving your credit score

 Credit bureaus take factors of your credit usage—payment history, average length of account age, credit utilization, etc.—and from these elements generate a number that indicates how responsible you are with borrowing money.
 In general, the higher your credit score, the more favorable your loan terms should be.